Daylily-Informatics/UltraQC/docs/source/docs/installation/installation.rst

 Installation
 ===============

-MegaQC has been written in Python using the `Flask`_ web framework.
+UltraQC has been written in Python using the `Flask`_ web framework.
-MegaQC is designed to be very simple to get up and running for basic testing and evaluation, yet super easy to configure for a high performance production installation.
-The various ways of getting a runnable MegaQC instance are explained in the following sections.
+UltraQC is designed to be very simple to get up and running for basic testing and evaluation, yet super easy to configure for a high performance production installation.
+The various ways of getting a runnable UltraQC instance are explained in the following sections.

 .. include:: installation_prod.rst
 .. _docker_installation: